 Happy eating!
 Printable recipe below, cannoli lovers.

-Easy Homemade Cannoli
+Easy Cannoli Recipe

-Spoon filling into a disposable piping bag, cut the corner off and fill each cannoli.
+- Spoon filling into a disposable piping bag, cut the corner off and fill each cannoli.

-Sprinkle mini chocolate chips onto filling at each end of cannoli and then sprinkle with powdered sugar.
+- Sprinkle mini chocolate chips onto filling at each end of cannoli and then sprinkle with powdered sugar.